llazzaro/chem-fingerprints/docs/installing.rst

 Installing
 ==========

-Chemfp is available from `http://pypi.python.org/pypi/chemfp/ PyPI`_
-so if you use the third-party tools `http://www.pip-installer.org/en/latest/index.html pip`_ or
+The no-cost version of chemfp is available from `http://pypi.python.org/pypi/chemfp/ PyPI`_ so if you use the third-party tools `http://www.pip-installer.org/en/latest/index.html pip`_ or